ingenioza/Get-Child-Frame-Links/README.md

 # Get Child Frame Links - Figma Plugin

+> **Extract all child frame links in seconds** — Perfect for sharing frame links with AI tools like Cursor

 A Figma plugin that extracts links to all top-most sub-frames within a selected frame or frame link.
 This is particularly useful when working with large frames that contain many sub-frames, making it easier to share individual frame links with tools like Cursor for building Figma designs.

 ## Features